ember-learn/ember-blog/content/ember-released-6-11.md

 ### Rename default export GlimmerComponent to Component for autocomplete DX

-This is a very minor enhancement to the internals of the Ember codebase that helps give better hints to typescript autocomplete.
-You can read more about it in the [PR description that added this enhancement](https://github.com/emberjs/ember.js/pull/21014) but the short summary is that when you are typing "Component" in your editor (such as VSCode), you would never get an autocomplete suggestion to add the import statement:
+This is a very minor enhancement to the internals of the Ember codebase that helps give better hints to TypeScript autocomplete.
+You can read more about it in the [description of PR #21014 that added this enhancement](https://github.com/emberjs/ember.js/pull/21014) but the short summary is that when you are typing "Component" in your editor (such as VSCode), you would never get an autocomplete suggestion to add the import statement:

 ```import Component from '@glimmer/component'```